 'by means of water carriage, a more extensive market is opened to every sort of industry than what land carriage alone can afford it, so it is upon the sea coast and along the banks of navigable rivers that industry of every kind naturally begins to subdivide and improve itself ...'

-The merchants of liverpool made several attempts to open up the river Weaver for trade, there were no ruts, mud nor broken axles on the canals!
+The merchants of liverpool made several attempts to open up the river Weaver for trade; there were no ruts, mud nor broken axles on the canals!
 Thwarted by the Cheshire gentry and land carriers, who anticipated revenue loss to the new navigation, the necessary Act of Parliament was not secured until 1721.
-The initial work was completed in 1734 when the Weaver Navigation started to provide cheap bulk transport for cargoes from the salt industry in Northwich & Winsford to the Mersey estuary and the port of Liverpool.
+The initial work was completed in 1734 when the Weaver Navigation started to provide cheap bulk transport for cargoes from the salt mines in Northwich & Winsford to the Mersey estuary and the port of Liverpool.
 Pack horses to the Mersey used to carry 200lbs, the payload of a 'Weaver flat', a sailing or horse drawn barge, was now 35 tons.

 In 1734 the initial Navigation project involved constructing 11 wooded locks & weirs along the natural course of the river.
 A water head of about 4 feet would have been available at the coveted Acton Bridge site.